RakhithJK/Bw3ll-sharem-wiki/Steps-to-quickly-analyze-a-sample.md

 Alternatively, from the main directory, you can run it with

 `py sharemMain.py -r32 shellcode.bin`

-One sample shellcode.bin is supplied for initial testing.
-Others are available in the shellcodes Gdrive.
-[Google Drive Link](https://drive.google.com/drive/folders/1E36ZOAaKFSeromzXd7zTq5fdGC36lg_N?usp=sharing)
-Password is **SHAREM**.
-These shellcodes walk the PEB and discovering API addresses of functions and then calls those.

 The initial set up should be ran by launching SHAREM.
 It will launch a process to begin setting up the emulation, and it will provide a message indicating this as well.
 Once complete, enter z (may need to restart the program).
 If it hangs up on setting up the emulation, this process may need to be repeated.
 Once completed, it will begin by saying Emulating x86_32 shellcode.